aido123/wordfrequency/README.md

 ## Development

 Use you preferred IDE and import Python module.
+I prefer VSCode.
+Install the python exentions and have python and pip installed on your machine and off you go.

 ### Testing